Pharmacy Technician/Assistant Career & Education Information

 - Carry out necessary duties in different types of work settings (such as acute care, long-term care, home care, ambulatory, and community environments)

 What Is the Job Outlook?

-The job outlook for pharmacy techs is bright.
-Employment is expected to grow by 32 percent between 2010 and 2020 (much faster than average). **
+The job outlook for pharmacy techs is good.
+Employment is expected to grow by 12 percent between 2016 and 2026 (faster than average). **

 Can a Pharmacy Technician Become a Pharmacist?

 Yes, with the proper education.
 In fact, many pharmacists first spent time working as a pharmacy tech in order to "test the waters."

 Becoming a pharmacist is not the only option for advancement as a pharmacy technician.
 While there are limited opportunities in small pharmacies, experienced professionals—with additional training—can sometimes advance to supervisory positions in large pharmacies or health facilities.

 Those who work in hospitals can also advance into specialty positions where they work with medications and substances used in the treatment of cancer.
 Such pharmacy techs are often known as chemotherapy technicians or nuclear pharmacy technicians.